Slaters became one of the largest catering companies in the world.

 An enthusiastic and energetic man, Crowle was a master butcher employing thirteen men at a shop on Kensington High Street by 1881.
 He acquired a restaurant business from a Mr Slater (established 1828) and opened further outlets across the West End of London.

 Slaters became a limited company from 1889.
 Outlets were located around central London, with a flagship restaurant in Piccadilly.
-The target audience was the middle classes.
+The restaurants targeted the middle class market.

-Crowle was a staunch Wesleyan Methodist and temperance advocate, and as a result outlets did not have licenses to serve alcohol.
-This may have worked in Crowle’s favour, as diners did not linger over drinks, a lunchtime table could be filled up to six times.
+Crowle was a staunch Wesleyan Methodist and temperance advocate, and as a result his restaurants did not serve alcohol.
+As diners did not linger over drinks, the restaurants enjoyed a faster turnover of customers, and a lunchtime table could be filled up to six times.

 There were eleven Slaters outlets by 1900, mostly located in the City of London, but also in West London and the West End.
 The restaurants had elegant interiors with white tablecloths and napkins.